Jam Session Survival Guide for Banjo

 KNOW HOW TO TUNE

-2) You should be able to tune your instrument.
-I recommend working on tuning by ear from the beginning, but you can purchase a clip-on electronic tune like this one for around $20 to $30.00.
+2) You should be able to Tune The Banjo.
+I recommend working on learning to tune by ear from the beginning, but you can purchase a clip-on electronic tune like this one for around $20 to $30.00.
 Check your tuning and check it often.
-A banjo is not known for staying in tune long 🙂
+A banjo has a reputation for not staying in tune long 🙂

 3) Know a couple of songs you can play in front of others.
 These songs don’t have to be complicated or polished, as long as you can make it through them staying in time.
 “Cripple Creek” is always a good place to start.
 If you need a list, go here: